Updated: Feb 6

 Other ways you can support my family during this time are to;

 1. Purchase a gift card for a future session.
-Right now they are $100 off (so for a $450 session the gift card cost is only $350).
-They are delivered on the back of a pretty beach sunrise picture so it doubles as something pretty for your fridge or desk.
+Right now they are $100 off (so for a $550 session the gift card cost is only $450).
+They are delivered on the back of a pretty beach sunrise picture or a snowy barn photograph if you are a repeat customer so it doubles as something pretty for your fridge or desk.

-2. You can make payments on your weddings for late 2020 and 2021 if you can.
+2. You can make payments on your weddings for 2021 and 2022 if you can.
 Some people prefer to do things in small payments anyhow.
 I'm thankful to the couples who have already done this - it has been so helpful in minimizing the from spring income being postponed/cancelled.

 3. You can share my blog posts/business posts to help me reach new potential customers for when this dies down.
 This blog post (the one you're reading) is a great one to share to your social media or with your friends.
 Please & Thank You!

 4. You can like and comment on FB and Instagram posts (truly - this is SO helpful).

 5. SAVING Instagram posts and re-sharing them to your stories is SO helpful. & sharing reels.
 Weirdly my first reel to hit over 10K views in 2020 (and ever) was how to glitter-fy a Christmas ornament.
 So strange.
 It's free - and really does boost SEO.

 [These 5 things have been updated now that 2021 has started and prices are current]

 Many, many people have suggested I do Front Porch Sessions/Front Porch Portraits/Pandemic Porch Portraits/etc - but they aren't something I'll be doing even though they were a great idea started up north a few weeks ago and even though there are many, many photographers doing them.
 I've seen news articles from all across the US about them and they are all over social media, but just because something is trending doesn't mean it's right (or right for me and my family at least).

 For every single thing you've done to support my family and I during this time.